 You may share your Canva designs to your social media accounts, including LinkedIn, Facebook, Twitter, Pinterest and Tumblr.
 You should ensure that you familiarize yourself with the privacy policies of each of these services and any privacy settings that may apply to the designs you choose to share on those accounts.

-If you join a Team, then any information or content that you create in that Team or activity you take within the Team may be shared with other Team members and the Team Owner.
+If you are part of a Team, then any information or content that you create in that Team or activity you take within the Team may be shared with other Team members and the Team Owner.
 If requested by the Team Owner, Canva may re-assign ownership of any User Content you post in the Team to the Team Owner or to another Team member.
 You should ensure that any personal information, confidential information, or User Content that you’d like to keep private is retained in a separate personal account.

 (iii) Design Collaboration